-- Uniqname is a name you choose that the University will use to identify you - UMID is an 8-digit sequence of numbers that, along with your uniqname, is used as identification - M-Card is your student ID card.
+- Uniqname is a name you choose that the University will use to identify you for email and most university business (8 alpha characters only) - UMID is an 8-digit sequence of numbers that, along with your uniqname, is used as identification - M-Card is your student ID card.
 It includes your photo and UMID and is required for after hours building access, city bus pass, and workshop/event access.
 If lost, you can obtain a new card at the M-Card services office in the Mezzanine of Pierpont Commons